 In principle, electrical pumping is the preferred approach, since otherwise an additional pump laser is required.
 Electrically pumped VECSELs have a gain structure similar to that of a VCSEL, where a ring electrode around the active area injects carriers into that region.
 Unfortunately, this technique limits the usable active area and thus the output power, since it is difficult to pump large areas uniformly in this way, avoiding a weakly pumped region at the center of the active area.
 So far, the powers achievable with such devices appear to be limited to the order of 1 W .

 Note that an external resonator is necessary for achieving diffraction-limited output, when the mode area is large.
-Therefore, VCSELs are not suitable for high powers with perfect beam quality, even with optical pumping.
+Therefore, VCSELs (having a monolithic resonator) are not suitable for high powers with perfect beam quality, even with optical pumping.

 Cooling Techniques and Power Scalability